chengharv-pen/comp433_braintotext/project_files/README.md

 You can download a model folder from there, and place it in `./project_files/<model_type>/trained_models/<model_folder>`

-If there is not enough RAM/VRAM in your system, please modify the `model_name` parameter in the `build_opt()` method, located at `./language_model/language-model-standalone.py`.
-This parameter is meant to define the model to pull from Hugging Face.
-- Facebook's OPT 6.7b requires a GPU with at least ~12.4 GB of VRAM to load for inference

 For this project, we restricted ourselves to only using the 1-gram decoder, since we do not have enough RAM to run the 3-gram (~60GB RAM) and the 5-gram (~300GB RAM) decoders.

 ```